-Thanks for stopping by to my website, my name is Matt Robbins, and I am Computer Scientist graduate from Aberystwyth University.
-I am currently an IT Resident at Google Dublin, part of the front line internal tech support team, where I am continuing to learn about Google's systems and provide outstanding support to Googlers, carrying on from my year long internship as a Field Technician at Google London, which formed part of my degree.
-In mid 2014, I graduated from Aberystwyth Univeristy with a 1st class Honours Computer Science degree, where I had particularly enjoyed learning about networking, computer hardware and web development.
+My name is Matt Robbins, and I am Computer Scientist graduate from Aberystwyth University.
+I am currently a Corporate Operations Engineer in Google London, part of the internal tech support team, where we provide exceptional IT support to Googlers.
+In the past, I spent 2 years in Google Dublin as an IT Resident, which followed on from my year long internship as a Field Technician at Google London, which formed part of my degree.
+In mid 2014, I graduated from Aberystwyth Univeristy with a First-Class Honours Computer Science degree, where I had particularly enjoyed learning about networking, computer hardware and web development.
 You can read more about my adventures on my blog.

 I am originally from Bridgnorth, Shropshire - where I went to the Bridgnorth Endowed School for my secondary school and sixth form education.
 In sixth form I studied Physics, ICT, Design Technology, Maths and General Studies.
 Whilst in Bridgnorth I enjoyed many hobbies such as racing petrol powered RC cars, building and repairing computers, Karting, and organising LAN parties with my friends.